EB-5 investment amounts and costs

 03

 This is a project in which NCE provides funds from investors to the project company in the form of a loan.
 Each project has a fixed coupon rate and a loan term/maturity period.
 The fixed coupon rate is paid over the life of the loan, beginning on the day the funds are provided to the developer.
-In a typical EB-5 project, the loan term is 5 to 7 years.
+In a typical EB-5 project, the loan term is 3 to 7 years.

 04

-Structure of the standard project EB-5
+Structure of a standard EB-5 project

 EB-5 Investors

-New Company Establishment (NCE)
+New Commercial Enterprise (NCE)

 Loan